Shot at Dawn: Battlefield Executions

 Was Execution Really Necessary?

-From the comfort of a century away it’s easy to judge the high command harshly for the execution of men who had suffered psychiatric trauma.
+From the comfort of more than a century away it’s easy to judge the high command harshly for the execution of men who had suffered psychiatric trauma.

 Historian Richard Holmes counsels caution about condemning the generals.
 In his 2005 book Tommy he writes that “… like so much else about the war, the issue divides head from heart and if my head applauds the logic of capital sentences, they still break my heart.”